rstudio/team-admin.rstudio.com/docs/rstudio-server-pro/lab-install-rsp.md

 ![images](assets/sign-in.png)

-This should log you into RStudio Server Pro.
+This should log you into RStudio Workbench.

 !!! note